jjlea/scMicrobiome/README.md

 ### Documentation

-**First**, GWAS summary data are preprocessed to generate z-scores for microbe-gene associations.
+**1**, GWAS summary data are preprocessed to generate z-scores for microbe-gene associations.
 We rank the relevance of genes based on z-scores and choose top 1,000 genes for each taxon as microbe-associated genes, analogue to previous studies.

-**Second**, we collapse the expression of the putative microbe-associated genes in a given cell to calculate a raw Bacteria Polygenic Score (BPS) for each cell; to enhance the statistical power, these putative microbe-associated genes are weighted by corresponding MAGMA-estimated z-scores and inversely weighted by gene-specific technical noise scores, which are estimated by the mean-variance relationship across genes.
+**2**, we collapse the expression of the putative microbe-associated genes in a given cell to calculate a raw Bacteria Polygenic Score (BPS) for each cell; to enhance the statistical power, these putative microbe-associated genes are weighted by corresponding MAGMA-estimated z-scores and inversely weighted by gene-specific technical noise scores, which are estimated by the mean-variance relationship across genes.
 The raw BPSs are subsequently subjected to gene set-wise and cell-wise standardization for obtaining a normalized BPS, which measures the strength of association between each taxon and each host cell.

-**Third**, to distinguish taxon-relevant cell types or tissue types, we estimate the relevance of each cell population using a BPSAUC metric, which is determined by calculating the area under the recovery curve (AUC) of cells in the predefined population across the ranking of all cells’ BPSs in the single-cell atlas 35.
+**3**, to distinguish taxon-relevant cell types or tissue types, we estimate the relevance of each cell population using a BPSAUC metric, which is determined by calculating the area under the recovery curve (AUC) of cells in the predefined population across the ranking of all cells’ BPSs in the single-cell atlas 35.
 To assess statistical significance, scBPS generates 1,000 sets of control BPS~AUC~ by randomly permuting the rank of all the cells in the single-cell atlas.
 Monte Carlo (MC) P value for each “taxon-cell population” pair is computed based on the empirical distribution of the BPSAUC across the corresponding 1,000 control BPS~AUC~ (see Methods).

-**Finally**, the output of our framework includes: (1) the BPS values of each individual host cell for each microbial taxon; (2) BPS~AUC~ scores representing the strength of microbe-cell type associations and the empirical P values.
+**4**, the output of our framework includes: (1) the BPS values of each individual host cell for each microbial taxon; (2) BPS~AUC~ scores representing the strength of microbe-cell type associations and the empirical P values.

 ### Data analysis

+- Preprocess of microbial GWAS summary data:

+- Top 1000 putative microbial genes:

+- Calculating BPS scores:

+- Calculating BPS~AUC~ scores:

+- Monte-Carlo p-values: